 We place Christ at the centre of all we do and say and therefore we believe that Collective Worship helps us all to build our relationship with Jesus and come to know him better.

 Mass – Mass is a very important part of our school life, as a school this was something we truly missed during the difficult year of COVID19.
-We hope to resume to attending Mass as a whole school at Christ the King Church from November 2021.
+We hope to resume to attending Mass as a whole school at Christ the King Church as soon as it is safe to do so.
 This includes all Holy Days of Obligation.
 We are looking forward to each class attending morning Mass again each term where the children write and lead the parish in the Prayers of Intersession, the music and the offertory.
 Parents are warmly invited to celebrate these Masses with us.

 Classroom Worship – Every Tuesday and Thursday, when we don’t gather as a school family to worship, we worship in our classrooms.
 Every Tuesday is child led worship day where children across our whole school plan their own class collective worship.
 Children are encouraged to do so in a variety of creative ways using a variety of creative resources.
 Every Thursday, as a school, we celebrate class collective worship through music.
 Music is varied each week – some weeks focusing on contemporary worship songs and others on more traditional hymns.
 Liturgical dance is also a popular way to pray during our class worship through music days.
 We believe it is important and beneficial for the children to experience a wide a beautiful variety of music to enhance their prayer life.
 Jesus welcomed children and used them as models of faith for his followers and we try to do the same.